Tap to open menu

 Keep practising

 Students engaged in different tasks and projects to learn about and practise their essential skills.
-These activities helped to bring the skills to life.
+They used their learning from tutor time in different subject areas so that they had an opportunity to practise their skills.

 Bring it to life

 School visits (e.g. a visit to some islands to raise awareness of the importance of water and how to keep it clean), and projects provided opportunities for students to apply their skills.
-They were related closely to the essential skills.
+School trips and visits were related closely to the essential skills.

 What's next